SIVALab joint laboratory

 Laboratoire commun Renault – UTC – CNRS « Systèmes intègres pour le véhicule autonome ».

-In March 2017 Renault and Heudiasyc, a joint UTC/CNRS research laboratory, created SIVALAB, a laboratory specializing in localization and perception systems for autonomous vehicles.
+From 2017 to 2025, Renault (Ampere) and Heudiasyc jointly coordinated SIVALab, a laboratory specialized in localization and perception systems for autonomous vehicles.

 CONTACTS